-- continue with specific initiatives to increase financial access and opportunities to women in the area of micro, small and medium-sized enterprises (MSME) such as through credit lines and advisory services being provided through GSB and TAM/BAS, - select countries to pilot schemes which could improve gender equality and increase the empowerment (participatory decisionmaking roles) of women by reviewing the specific activities of the Bank in the respective country and enhancing the appropriate gender components. - leverage the positions the Bank has on Supervisory Boards, by both enhancing the awareness of the nominee directors of gender issues but where possible to introduce such discussions at the investee companies.
-It should be noted that no actions for investee companies or any client should be considered as a mandatory obligations by the client unless the client clearly discriminates against any group, including women. - continue to enhance the project preparation and mitigation measures which have been put in place in Infrastructure projects as well as through other Environmental and Social Policy objectives increase staff awareness within the Bank on gender issues - provide targeted extension services to women on business development issues - seek to develop measures to gauge the impact of the Bank's projects on gender where relevant - seek to leverage existing networks which have been developed by countries and/or other IFI's to increase the impact of Bank efforts.
+- continue with specific initiatives to increase targeted financial access and opportunities to women in the area of micro, small and medium-sized enterprises (MSME) such as through credit lines and advisory services being provided through GSB and TAM/BAS, having in mind the different needs of enterprising women categories (urban, rural, marginalized and multiple discriminated) - select countries to pilot schemes which could improve gender equality and increase the empowerment (participatory decisionmaking roles) of women by reviewing the specific activities of the Bank in the respective country and enhancing the appropriate gender components. - leverage the positions the Bank has on Supervisory Boards, by both enhancing the awareness of the nominee directors of gender issues but where possible to introduce such discussions at the investee companies.
+It should be noted that no actions for investee companies or any client should be considered as a mandatory obligations by the client unless the client clearly discriminates against any group, including women. - continue to enhance the project preparation and mitigation measures which have been put in place in Infrastructure projects as well as through other Environmental and Social Policy objectives increase staff awareness within the Bank on gender issues - provide targeted extension services to women on business development issues - seek to develop measures to gauge the impact of the Bank's projects on gender where relevant. - seek to leverage existing networks which have been developed by countries and/or other IFI's to increase the impact of Bank efforts. - In order to create targeted measures for each country, involve local women's NGOs in conducting participatory mapping of problems, needs and resources, (through public competitions)